coldtanky1/spotify2yt/README.md

 A tool written in Python designed to convert a Spotify playlist into a Youtube Music playlist.

 # Requirements
 - ytmusicapi
+- yt-dlp
 - spotipy API
 - python-dotenv
 - spotify developer account (visit https://developers.spotify.com/)

 Once you have created a developer account for spotify, create a new app and get the CLIENT ID and SECRET.